-Washington Hospital As State WSHA Top Priority State Rule Making 4/2/202 4 RIORITY Primary AGENCY DESCRIPTION Pre-Proposal Proposal Extra Materials Intended Adoption Effective Date WSHA Position/Impa WSHA CONTACT No Impact Postconsumer Recycled Content for Plastic Containers Department of Ecology The new rule will implement the requirements in chapter 70A.245 RCW, Recycling, waste, and litter reduction, to establish a postconsumer recycled (PCR) content program for covered products.
-Producers of covered products will have to meet the PCR content requirements as well as annually register, pay agency fees, and report. i i Proposal LAUG INGLETICIS intended Adoption 10/29/23 Take off list - do not need to monitor Remy Kerr remyk@wsha.org No Impact Wildfire Smoke Department of Labor & Industries The agency recognizes the hazard of wildfire smoke exposure is increasing every year and is now potentially presenting important health risks to all outdoor workers including those in construction and agriculture.
+Washington Hospital As sociation WSHA Top Priority State Rule Making 3/7/2024 PRIORITY No Impact Postconsumer Recycled AGENCY Department of Ecology DESCRIPTION The new rule will implement the requirements in chapter 70A.245 RCW, Recycling, waste, and litter reduction, to establish a postconsumer recycled (PCR) content program for covered products.
+Producers of covered products will have to meet the PCR content requirements as well as annually register, pay agency fees, and report.
+Pre-Proposal Proposal Proposal Extra Materials Intended Adoption Effective Date WSHA Position/Impar Take off list - do not need to monitor WSHA CONTACT Remy Kerr remyk@wsha.org No Impact Wildfire Smoke Department of Labor & Industries The agency recognizes the hazard of wildfire smoke exposure is increasing every year and is now potentially presenting important health risks to all outdoor workers including those in construction and agriculture.
 Labor and industries has received a petition for rule making on this topic as well.
 California has adopted rules for workplace safety and health rules regarding wildfire smoke.
-Pre-Proposal Proposal 08/18/23 Take off list - do not need to monitor Remy Kerr remyk@wsha.org No Impact Rulemaking to ensure when a client requires a medication for which there is a prescription but no pharmacist-prepared label, the medication is labeled in a way that promotes safety.
-Department of Social and Health Services These amendments would allow a provider to support a client who requires a medication for which there is no pharmacist-prepared label available.
-These changes are necessary to reduce the possibility of medication error and provider citation, which can impact client services, and to promote client choice.
-Take off list - do not need to monitor Remy Kerr remyk@wsha.org Amend rules to implement changes to home and community-based waivers as approved by the Centers for Medicare and Medicaid Services and to align with RCW 71A.12.280.
+Pre-Proposal Proposal 08/18/23 Take off list - do not need to monitor Remy Kerr remyk@wsha.org Amend rules to implement changes to home and community- based waivers as approved by the Centers for Medicare and Medicaid Services and to align with RCW 71A.12.280.
 Department of Social and Health Services The developmental disabilities administration (DDA) is planning to amend these rules to implement changes to home and community-based waivers as approved by the Centers for Medicare and Medicaid Services and to align with RCW 71A.12.280.
 During the course of this review, the department may make additional changes that are necessary to improve clarity or update policy.
 Pre-Proposal Proposal 08/09/23 ng held virtually.
-Please s MONITOR Mary Storace marys@wsha.org Apple Health Renewals Health Care Authority The health care authority (agency) is amending WAC 182-504-0035 to allow for telephonic eligibility renewals.
+Please so MONITOR Mary Storace marys@wsha.org Apple Health Renewals Health Care Authority The health care authority (agency) is amending WAC 182-504-0035 to allow for telephonic eligibility renewals.
 During this review, the agency may identify additional related changes that are required to improve clarity or update policy.
 Pre-Proposal MONITOR Mary Storace marys@wsha.org Examination and reexamination for home care aide certification Department of Health The department is considering amending WAC 246-980-100 to update examination requirements, update language to align with contractor procedures, and streamline the process where possible.
 Additionally, the department is considering how soon after training an applicant must complete the examination.
 Currently, the rule requires an applicant to complete the examination within two years of completing training.
 While historically this amount of time has not been problematic, more recently it has contributed to process backlogs.
 The department plans to discuss this issue with the department of social and health services (DSHS), the regulated community, and other interested parties to balance administrative processes with the health of the profession and the safety of clients and their families.
 Pre-Proposal NEUTRAL Katerina LaMarche katerinal@wsha.org